European Pasque Flower

 Pulsatilla vulgaris

 European Pasque Flower (Pulsatilla vulgaris) is a perennial suited to the Colorado Front Range.
-It matures to about 8–12 in tall and 8–12 in wide, needs low to medium water, and prefers full sun to part.
+It matures to about 8–12 in tall and 8–12 in wide, needs low to medium water, and prefers full sun to partial shade.
 One of the earliest spring bloomers; furry buds open to purple cups; silky seedheads follow.

-low to medium water8–12 in tall and 8–12 in wideXeric / water-wiseDeer-resistant
+On the CSU listlow to medium water8–12 in tall and 8–12 in wideXeric / water-wiseDeer-resistant

 At a glance